zuzanakovacsova/genie_space_pg/README.md

 - **Powered by Databricks Apps**: Deploy and run directly from your Databricks workspace with built-in security and scaling
 - **Zero Infrastructure Management**: Leverage Databricks Apps to handle hosting, scaling, and security
 - **Workspace Integration**: Access your data assets and models directly from your Databricks workspace
+- **PostgreSQL Integration**: All chat history, message ratings, and session data are stored in PostgreSQL using secure Databricks OAuth token management (see `db_config.py`)
 - **Natural Language Data Queries**: Ask questions about your data in plain English
 - **Stateful Conversations**: Maintain context for follow-up questions